j0ldfield/Sql-Queries/README.md

 # Sql-Queries
-Repository for collecting sql mehods and database application examples
+Repository for collecting sql methods and database application examples